 - Two hours before bedtime, stop using electronics, including your phone, television, and computer.

-- Use your bed for only sleeping and sex.
+- Use your bed only for sleeping and sex.

-- Exercise and maintain healthy eating habits.
+- Exercise regularly and maintain healthy eating habits.

 - Keep your bedroom at a comfortable temperature.